 The next part gives you some service options.

 First, you need to choose the account plan.
-Within the Basic option, you can choose to sign up for 12, 24, or 36 months.
-I’d start off with 12 months.
+You can choose to sign up for 12, 24, or 36 months within the Basic option.
+I’d start with 12 months.

 Next, you’ll have some add-on options to choose from.
 I recommend you don’t go too crazy with these.